justinwaddy/TROP/README.md

 ----------------------------------------------------------------
 ```

 No unit is actually treated in this null effect study, so the true effect is zero and the estimate here is small.
-Using set lambdas are good for a first run, but they were chosen arbitrarily so let's use cross-validation to choose them.
+Using set lambdas are good for a first run, but they were chosen arbitrarily.
+Let's use cross-validation to choose the lambdas using a data-driven approach instead.
 We will begin by using resampling cross-validation:
 ```s
 trop y unit time w_single, cv(resample, seed(1))
 ```